slayyden/concurrent-binary-tree-terrain/README.md

 Please see `stress_test.mp4` for a test with constant triangle splitting and merging.

 # Building
 Shaders are already compiled into spirv.
+To build them yourself use `shadercomp.sh`.
 Build with `cargo run`.
 MacOS systems need to install MoltenVK.
 You may need to remove Vulkan compatibility extensions for this to work outside of Molten-VK.